gurdulu/virga/README.rst

 From `Wikipedia <https://en.wikipedia.org/wiki/Virga>`_: *"In meteorology, Virga is an observable streak or shaft of precipitation falling from a cloud that evaporates or sublimates before reaching the ground."*

 This piece of software is not about a weather phenomenon.
-In this context Virga is a tool for analysing your Cloud infrastructure before the rain reaches the ground.
+Virga is a tool for analysing your Cloud infrastructure before the rain reaches the ground.

 ----------------------------------
 This project is still in pre-alpha